gordalina/hush/README.md

 This behaviour expects two functions:

 - ```elixir
-  load(config :: Keyword.t()) :: :ok | {:error, any()}
+  load(config :: Keyword.t()) :: :ok | {:ok, [child_spec()]} | {:error, any()}
   ```

   This function is called at startup time, here you can perform any initialization you need, such as loading applications that you depend on.
+If you need to startup any processes, you can return a list of `child_spec()` which will be brought up by Hush's supervisor and brought down after hush runs.

 - ```elixir
   fetch(key :: String.t()) :: {:ok, String.t()} | {:error, :not_found} | {:error, any()}